NeuroTechX/ntx_slack_archive/eegdata.md

 >
 try this application with your device (for Muse2016) to read and save the signals from Muse2016, it is the only solution until now <https://play.google.com/store/apps/details?id=com.myr.mymuse2017>

+3/24/2017 8:29 PM

+ **graeme** :

+ >lemiesz you can use Muse Monitor as a substitute for MuseIO if you're using the 2016 headband.
+It can output an osc stream in the same way MuseIO does.